 While Colorado was in its infancy in 1871, newspapers were already thriving.
 William N. Byers, one of the signers of the incorporation papers, had founded the Rocky Mountain News back in 1859.
 Even in tiny Burlington, work was underway to create a newspaper, the Burlington Free Press, whose first issue would come out April 26, 1871, as the town of Burlington was moving both its residents and even its buildings up to the new Longmont townsite.

 With the transfer of the Longmont Times-Call collection to the Longmont Museum’s archives, the logical focus for Longmont Week 2015 was newspapers and their role in Longmont’s history.
 We celebrated the ways that journalism has reported news and shaped our community.

 In 2016, we celebrated Longmont's unique immigration heritage by hosting two history lectures.
 These lectures coincided with our free exhibition Stories of Longmont's Immigration Heritage in our Kaiser Permanente Education Center January 23 - June 12, 2016.

 In 2018, we hosted a variety of historic lectures about how World War I affected Longmont, through personal stories about the soldiers, doctors, and nurses who served as well as citizens on the homefront.
 This was in conjunction with our WWI exhibit.

-In 2019, we are hosting Watershed Ranger Jamie Freel who will teach about one of Longmont's most important environmental resources: water.
-Jamie will talk about what it takes to manage the water, forests, and recreation at Button Rock Preserve.
-He will also share stories and photos from the flood of 2013.
-Join us for this free lecture
+In 2019, we hosted Watershed Ranger Jamie Freel who taught about one of Longmont's most important environmental resources: water.
+Jamie talked about what it takes to manage the water, forests, and recreation at Button Rock Preserve.
+He also shared stories and photos from the flood of 2013.